- The cost of Medicare Advantage premiums can vary widely based on factors such as convenience, flexibility, and where you live.

 6. How do I get covered if I have an MA plan when I'm traveling?

 Emergency medical is covered under any Original Medicare or Medicare Advantage plan.
 Your MA plan may include a travel option.
-Or, you can purchase separate travel insurance and/or a medical evacuation policy for the duration of your trip.
+Or, if you plan to travel internationally, you can purchase separate travel insurance and/or a medical evacuation policy for the duration of your trip.
 Check your coverage with your current Medicare Advantage or Medigap provider along with the Medicare website.

 7. Can the cost of my Medicare Advantage plan increase?